 Trash containers inside the Observatory and Utility buildings used for food waste were clean and lined with plastic bags.
-They are apparently washed regularly to reduce odors that attract ants.
 Plastic bag liners are used in all garbage containers receiving food to contain leaking fluids.

 Construction materials stored at the site that are susceptible to becoming wind-blown were covered with tarps, or anchored in place.
-Excavated material was covered to prevent excess dust and the site is watered several times a day to prevent dust from vehicle traffic.
-There was no pieces of wind-blown trash in the habitat surrounding the site.
+There were a few small pieces of wind-blown trash in the habitat surrounding the site.
+Some tarps were loose and held down with pieces of lumber.